Purnimamishragit/SocialMediaApp/README.md

-This project also contains the socket.io implementation to make different servers for the realtime chat screen
+This project is a beginner react app project based on a social media app that only facilitates test based opinions sharing.
+Further it  also contains the socket.io implementation to make different servers for the realtime chat screen that generates different ids during the auth service to facilitate real time chat's system.